eternityz/RWDropdownMenu/README.md

 ## Installation

+- Add `pod 'RWDropdownMenu'` into your `Podfile`;

+or

-Clone this repo, drag and drop RWDropdownMenu folder onto your project.
+- Clone this repo, drag and drop RWDropdownMenu folder onto your project.

 ## Usage